Skip to main content

 • Adjust intensity based on how you feel

-Strength training for seniors is about staying active and independent on your own terms.
-Whether you’re lifting weights at home or in the gym, building strength supports everything from walking to carrying groceries.
-Start with the basics, stay consistent and watch your confidence grow.
+Strength training for seniors is about staying active and independent on your terms.
+Start with the basics, stay consistent and your confidence will grow over time.

 Ready to take the next step?
-Book a Complimentary Welcome Workout at EōS Fitness today and get expert support from a Personal Trainer who can help you build your perfect senior strength training routine.
+Schedule a Complimentary Welcome Workout at EōS Fitness and get support from a personal trainer who can help you build a senior strength training routine that works for you.

 will power free gym pass seven day